Torlus/mosquitto-twister/README.md

 ## Implementation

-Finding the Twister project (and Mosquitto's Python library as well) allowed me to write a proof-of-concept in two days by hcking some Python, instead of spending months with C or C++ which is fine. :)
+Finding the Twister project (and Mosquitto's Python library as well, donated to [Eclipse Paho](http://www.eclipse.org/paho/)) allowed me to write a proof-of-concept in two days by hcking some Python, instead of spending months with C or C++ which is fine. :)

 However there are of course some limitations: